 - While the apples are prebaking, make the topping.
 Whisk the dry streusel ingredients (whole wheat flour, rolled oats, cinnamon, and salt) in a bowl.

 - Add a ½ cup maple syrup and mix to combine.
-After the maple syrup is combined you will need to break up the mixture into smaller chunks.
+After the maple syrup is combined use a spoon or your hands to break up the mixture into smaller chunks.

 - After the apples have baked for 25 minutes, remove them from the oven and take off the foil.

-- Use your fingers to crumble the topping mixture over the apples.
-Spread the topping evenly over the apples.
+- Spread the topping mixture evenly over the apples.

 - Return the apple crisp to the oven and bake, uncovered, for another 30 to 35 minutes, or until the apples are soft and the juices are starting to bubble around the edges of the baking dish.